CreepPork/Magma/README.md

   $ magma initialize

 OPTIONS
-  -f, --force  Skip a check if the settings file already exists.
+  -f, --force  Skip the check for a settings file.
+If exists, it will be overwritten.

 ALIASES
   $ magma init